JohannesLorenz/lmms-wiki/Compiling-lmms-(Apple).md

     ```sh
     mkdir build
     ```
-2. Optionally, you can also create a "target" directory, or you can install LMMS to any directory of your choice.
+1. Optionally, you can also create a "target" directory, or you can install LMMS to any directory of your choice.
     <br>*Warning, If you choose something other than `$HOME/lmms/target` you will later need to modify data/create_apple_installer.sh.*

     ```sh
     mkdir target
     ```
-3. Then configure LMMS with CMake, using the previously created target directory (or any directory of your choice, in which case just replace "../target" with the directory you want to use).
+1. Then configure LMMS with CMake, using the previously created target directory (or any directory of your choice, in which case just replace "../target" with the directory you want to use).

     ```sh
     cd build
     cmake .. -DCMAKE_INSTALL_PREFIX=../target
     ```

+    > **Note:** To build for older versions (i.e. OS X 10.7), you will need the corresponding XCode SDK installed.
+    > * Specify the target using: `-DCMAKE_OSX_DEPLOYMENT_TARGET=10.7`
+    > * To get the XCode visit [developer.apple.com](https://developer.apple.com/downloads/index.action?name=Xcode#).
+    > * For XCode 3.6 dmg (Lion) click here [xcode_4.6.3.dmg](http://adcdownload.apple.com/Developer_Tools/xcode_4.6.3/xcode4630916281a.dmg)

 4. Now compile LMMS:
     <br>*Warning, "make -j2" -- commonly used on Linux -- won't work here.*